hexawyz/Exo/ReadMe.md

 * dns-sd/mdns/bonjour service discovery (for Elgato lights, etc)
 * Support for a "Light" feature, slightly different than "Lighting" feature, in that lights are independent entities that can be turned on and off externally.
-* (Temporary?) support for persisting cooling settings between service restarts.
-This will probably be partially superseeded by the programming system.
-(NB: Persistence of lighting effects is implemented)
 * Programming system that will allow creating customized complex setups to fit any user need, with predictable state transitions.
 * CPU temperature sensor (Sadly requires a Kernel driver)